XDC-Community/docs/learn/how-to-articles/how-to-migrate-from-solana-to-the-xdc-network-using-solang.md

 ```bash
 solana config set --url devnet
 ```
-Now the RPC and WSS are pointing to the devnet
+Now the RPC and WSS are pointing to the devnet.

 ![Screenshot_7](https://user-images.githubusercontent.com/34518489/195974147-464d6afb-6b01-437b-ab32-51e45be01ac1.png)